AnilSarode/Machine-Learning-Digital-Book-/README.md

 The book has folder The Perceptron which has notebook *The Perceptron .ipynb* where we move one more step ahead to understand the SVM, this chapter again is **Prerequisites for SVM-Support Vector Machine.** The **PLA** i.e Perceptron Learning Algorithm is explained with mathematics and then implemented in python.
 In this chapter, we are also taking one step to **Neural Network**.

-The book has folder SVM-SVM-(Support Vector Machines ) which has notebook *The SVM Optimization Problem.ipynb* where you will learn what is **Support Vector Machines** in depth.
+The book has folder SVM-(Support Vector Machines ) which has notebook *The SVM Optimization Problem.ipynb* where you will learn what is **Support Vector Machines** in depth.
 You will get to know about the concept of the **Hard Margin**.

+The book has folder Soft Margin SVM-and Kernels which has notebook *Soft Margin SVM and Kernels.ipynb* where we are continuing the SVM.
+You will get to know about the concept of the **Soft Margin** & Different **Kernels**.

 The upcoming chapter is:

-**SVM-Soft Margin Classifier and kernels.**

 **PCM-Principal Component analysis.**